CMSC828G/CMSC828G/assignment-1/README.md

 ***Kernel Fusion:*** Fuse (combine) two kernels into a single kernel -- the ReLU kernel with the provided [matrix multiplication triton kernel](matmul_kernel.py).
 How does this change the performance compared to calling the two kernels individually back-to-back?
 You can also try fusing ReLU with your pooling kernel.
 Are the performance improvements the same?
 Feel free to create new files and tests.

 ***Performance Tuning:*** Try different values of the various performance-related parameters (i.e. block size, number of warps, number of stages) and study the impact these have on performance.
-We would like you to manually sweep the search space of these parameters so that you develop an understanding of the relationships between the values and performance (instead of simply adding an autotuning decorator to the kernel).
+We would like you to manually experiment in the search space of these parameters so that you develop an understanding of the relationships between the values and performance (instead of simply adding an autotuning decorator to the kernel).
 We expect you to consider questions such as: Are the performances differences as expected?
 How does this change across problem sizes?

 In your report, write about your findings regarding kernel fusion and the performance tuning of parameters.
 You should include plots and/or tables to demonstrate your findings.